Frequently Asked Questions

 - Can I notarise a document you need to sign without me seeing you signing it?

 - Statutory declarations and affidavits for use in the United Kingdom

 Do I need really need a notary at all?

-The only real way you can know that you need a notary is when you are, for example:
+The only way you can really know that you need a notary is when:

-- asked to sign a document in front of a notary; or
+- you are asked to sign a document in front of a notary; or

-- asked for a copy of a document certified by a notary.
+- you are asked for a copy of a document to be certified by a notary.